mikeroyal/Game-Development-Guide/README.md

 [Unigine](https://unigine.com) is a cross-platform game engine designed for development teams (C++/C# programmers, 3D artists) working on interactive 3D apps.

+[Panda3D](https://www.panda3d.org/) is a game engine, a framework for 3D rendering and game development for Python and C++ programs, developed by Disney and CMU.
+Panda3D is open-source and free for any purpose, including commercial ventures.

+[Source 2](https://developer.valvesoftware.com/wiki/Source_2) is a 3D video game engine in development by Valve as a successor to Source.It is used in Dota 2, Artifact, Dota Underlords, parts of The Lab, SteamVR Home, and Half-Life: Alyx.

+[AutoDesk 3ds Max](https://www.autodesk.com/products/3ds-max/overview) is a professional software program for 3D modeling, animation, rendering, and visualization.
+3ds Max allows you to create stunning game environments, design visualizations, and virtual reality experiences.

+[Houdini](https://www.sidefx.com/) is a 3D procedural software for modeling, rigging, animation, VFX, look development, lighting and rendering in film, TV, advertising and video game pipelines.

 [A-Frame](https://aframe.io) is a web framework for building virtual reality experiences.
 Make WebVR with HTML and Entity-Component.
 Works on Vive, Rift, desktop, mobile platforms.

 [ARKit](https://developer.apple.com/augmented-reality/arkit/) is a set set of software development tools to enable developers to build augmented-reality apps for iOS developed by Apple.
 The latest version ARKit 3.5 takes advantage of the new LiDAR Scanner and depth sensing system on iPad Pro(2020) to support a new generation of AR apps that use Scene Geometry for enhanced scene understanding and object occlusion.

 [ARCore](https://developers.google.com/ar/) is a software development kit developed by Google that allows for augmented reality applications in the real world.
 These tools include environmental understanding, which allows devices to detect horizontal and vertical surfaces and planes.They also include motion tracking, which lets phones understand and track their positions relative to the world.
 Also ARCore’s Light Estimation API lets your digital objects appear realistically — as if they’re actually part of the physical world.
 And with ARCore Elements — a set of common AR UI components that have been validated with user testing — you can insert AR interactive patterns in your apps without having to reinvent the wheel.

 [AppGameKit](https://www.appgamekit.com) is a powerful game development engine, ideal for Hobbyist and Indie developers.
-Start coding in the easy to learn AppGameKit BASIC or use the libraries in C++ & XCode.
+Where you can start coding in the easy to learn AppGameKit BASIC or use the libraries in C++ & XCode.

 [Amazon Lumberyard](https://aws.amazon.com/lumberyard/) is an open source, AAA game engine(based on CryEngine) that gives you the tools you need to create high quality games.
 Deeply integrated with AWS and Twitch, Amazon Lumberyard includes full source code, allowing you to customize your project at any level.